fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/ptbr/part5c.md

 })
 ```

-O HTML é impresso no console:
+the HTML gets printed to the console:

 ```js
 console.log